nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**
 1. User requests to <u>enter focus mode for a class (UC1)</u>.
 2. User requests to create a new session for the class.
-3. TA Assist creates a new session for the class.
+3. TA-Assist creates a new session for the class.
-4. TA Assist indicates that the session has been created.
+4. TA-Assist indicates that the session has been created.

     Use case ends.

 **Extensions**
 * 3a.
 The session already exists.
   * 3a1.
-TA Assist tells the user that the session already exists.
+TA-Assist tells the user that the session already exists.

     Use case ends.

 * 3b.
 The session name is empty.
     * 3b1.
-TA Assist shows an error message.
+TA-Assist shows an error message.

       Use case ends.